-Student Eligibility Requirements

-A student must meet the following eligibility requirements to receive federal assistance:
+Student Eligibility Requirements A student must meet the following eligibility requirements to receive federal assistance:

-- Be enrolled or accepted for enrollment in an eligible program, and - Be a regular student, and - Have a high school diploma or GED, and - Be a U.S. citizen or an eligible noncitizen, and - Not be a member of a religious community that directs the program of student or provides maintenance(except for unsubsidized Direct Loans), and - Be registered with the Selective Service (males only), and - Not be in default on a federal student loan borrowed for attendance at any institution, and - Not have borrowed in excess of federal loan limits, and - Not owe a repayment on a federal grant or scholarship received for attendance at any institution, and - Maintain satisfactory academic progress, and - Not be enrolled concurrently in an elementary or secondary school, and - · Provide a valid social security number.
+- Be enrolled or accepted for enrollment in an eligible program, and - Be a regular student, and - Have a high school diploma or GED, and - Be a U.S. citizen or an eligible noncitizen, - Not be a member of a religious community that directs the program of the student or provides maintenance (except for unsubsidized Direct Loans), and - Not be in default on a federal student loan borrowed for attendance at any institution, and - Not have borrowed in excess of federal loan limits, and - Not owe a repayment on a federal grant or scholarship received for attendance at any institution, and - · Maintain satisfactory academic progress, - Not be enrolled concurrently in an elementary or secondary school, and - Provide a valid social security number.